PatClay7325/manufacturing-analytics-platform/AI-CHAT-ACCESS-GUIDE.md

 - **Dark Mode Support**: Fully integrated with platform theme
 - **Responsive Design**: Works on desktop and tablet devices
 - **ChatGPT-4o Style**: Familiar interface with enhanced features
-- **Grafana Integration**: Seamlessly integrated into the platform's navigation
+- **manufacturingPlatform Integration**: Seamlessly integrated into the platform's navigation

 Enjoy using your AI Assistant! 🤖